klancer/neighbourhoodmap/README.md

 ## Procedure
 * Download or clone the repo.
-* Run or open index.html, some issues for the images not loading with this method.
+* Run or open index.html.
 * Run using python simple http server, or any other http servers. (ex: Python -m SimpleHTTPServer )

 ## Others